NunoSempere/finisterrae-1T-samples/paper/index.md

 ---
-title: "How to draw 10e9 samples from a judgmental estimation model"
+title: "Drawing 10e12 samples from a judgmental estimation model"
 author: Jorge Sierra, Nuño Sempere
 date: \today
 urlcolor: blue
 abstract: ""
 ---

+## Background

-Forecasters in the tradition of Tetlock sometimes create judgmental estimation models.
-By this we mean models that, instead of fitting an underlying set of samples, instead express the subjective credences of their creators.
+Estimators in the tradition of Fermi or Tetlock sometimes create models that seek to capture their subjective credences—as opposed to, for instance, fitting a model to an underlying set of samples.

-One way to do this is to use a set of idioms that grew from the foretold.io experimental forecasting platform into [Squiggle](https://www.squiggle-language.com/), a programming language for intuitive estimation.
-This original iteration of squiggle has also been ported to Python ([Squiggle.py](https://github.com/rethinkpriorities/squigglepy)) and to C ([Squiggle.c](https://git.nunosempere.com/personal/squiggle.c)).
+One way one might go about this is to use the set of idioms that grew from the foretold.io experimental forecasting platform into [Squiggle](https://www.squiggle-language.com/), now a programming language for intuitive estimation.
+The original iteration of squiggle has been ported to Python ([Squiggle.py](https://github.com/rethinkpriorities/squigglepy)) and to C ([Squiggle.c](https://git.nunosempere.com/personal/squiggle.c)).

-However, those idioms rely on Monte Carlo estimation, which sometimes has difficulty modelling long-tail behaviour.
+However, those idioms favour relying on Monte Carlo estimation, that is, approximating a model by drawing samples rather than specifying the model exactly.
+But this approach sometimes has difficulty modelling long-tail behaviour.

-To explore those limits, in this paper we describe how to take a reasonably complex judgmental estimation model, and draw 10e9 samples from it—an american trillion.
+To explore those limits, and also just for the sake of the technical challenge, in this paper we describe how to draw 10e12 samples from reasonably complex judgmental estimation model.
+Then, we show how summary statistics change as we draw more samples.
+We conclude with [xyz].

+## 1. How to draw 10e9 samples

-## 1. Use a fast language
+### 1.1.
+Use a fast language

 Our [time to botec](https://github.com/NunoSempere/time-to-botec/) repository compares how fast drawing 10e6 samples from a simple back-of-the-envelope calculation runs in different languages.
 The comparison depends on our familiarity with the different languages: as we are more familiar with a language, we grow capable of writing better & faster code in it.
 Nonetheless, speeds are as follows: